theSafdarAwan/find-extender.nvim/README.md

     key = "g",
     enable = false,
   },
+  ---@field input_length number how much characters should we take input for
+  --- default is `2` you can change it to `1`. input_length = 2,
   ---@field ignore_case boolean whether to ignore case or not when searching ignore_case = false, movements = {